oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

   ![Channel complete information ](./images/oda-channel-important.png " ")
     Client authentication is disabled in the above screen

-  **Important:** Make a note of the channel ID as this would be used for configuration at PeopleSoft side, make a note of the ODA URL from the above page as this would be used for configuration at PeopleSoft side.
+  **Important:** To configure PeopleSoft, take note of the channel ID and ODA URL from the above page.